 Grade A Eggs

 You can sometimes score a better deal when you buy eggs in bulk.
-Sam’s Club has 18 Large White eggs for $3.19, which works out to $0.18 per egg.
-But they also have a 90-count box of Grade A eggs for $12.84, or just $0.14 per egg, which matches Aldi and Walmart’s prices.
-It’s worth noting that just over a month ago, that same 90-count box at Sam’s Club was over $25!
-At Costco, a case of 24 eggs runs around $4.99.
+Sam’s Club has 24 Large White eggs for $5.26, which works out to $0.22 per egg.
+But they also have a 90-count box of Grade A eggs for $14.98, or just $0.17 per egg.
+It’s worth noting that last year, that same 90-count box at Sam’s Club was over $25!
+At Costco, a case (24 eggs) runs around $4.99 (same as in 2023).
 This works out to $0.21 per egg.
 Unless you need 90 eggs, you’re better off at Aldi or Walmart for now.

 Keep in mind that these prices will vary by location.
 Some prices are higher, while others are lower.
-Two local Target stores outside of Pittsburgh have a dozen Grade A eggs for $1.89, while the same dozen are closer to $4 in California.
-Regardless of the current price, you should see lower prices across the board at all retailers, which is great news when it comes to our grocery bills.
+Two local Target stores outside of Pittsburgh have a dozen Grade A eggs for $1.99 (up $0.10 over last year), while the same dozen are closer to $2.67 (down about $1.33) in California.

 Cage-Free Eggs